 Brett Fletcher Lauer is the deputy director of the Poetry Society of America and the poetry editor of A Public Space, and the author of the collection A Hotel In Belgium.
 In addition to co-editing several anthologies, including Isn’t It Romantic: 100 Love Poems by Younger American Poets, he is...

-Lynn Melnick is the author of If I Should Say I Have Hope, named a Top 40 Poetry Book of 2012 by Coldfront Magazine.
-She teaches poetry at the 92nd Street Y and works with VIDA: Women in Literary Arts.
-She grew up in Los Angeles and currently lives in...
+Lynn Melnick is the author of Landscape with Sex and Violence (YesYes Books, 2017) and If I Should Say I Have Hope (YesYes Books, 2012).
+She serves on the Executive Board of VIDA: Women in Literary Arts.
+She grew up in Los Angeles and currently lives in Brooklyn.